 Okay, you have everything set out, now it's time to make the ultimate decision - what kind of content do you want to publish, and on what channels?

 With the help from your goals and audience research, this should be relatively easy to decide.
 A lot of content marketing strategies have one clear focus on content on their website, which is then re-shared onto their other platforms.
 Yes, most commonly it's blogs.

-A blog can include a selection of different article types, their shareable, relatable and useful.
+A blog can include a selection of different article types, they're shareable, relatable and useful.

 For example, a fashion store may create an article about "the must-have accessories this season" and post it on their blog.
 Inside the blog, includes links to their own products.